 Winters make it a little harder for him to stay fit, but he still rides.
 He says his weight creeps up during the cold months.

-When he takes time off his bike for vacations, he's anxious to get home and get back to riding.
+When he takes time off his bike for holidays, he's anxious to get home and get back to riding.
 "After a couple of weeks, you miss it.
 I miss going out every day."

 Bob's son John, 54, says his father amazes and inspires him.
 About 6 months after Bob got his bike, John bought his dad a cyclometer to keep track of his distance.
-A short time later, he found that his dad had logged 2,500 kilometres.
+A short time later, he found that his dad had logged 2,400 kilometres (1,490 miles).
 "It's just a testament to his self-discipline and determination," John says.
 "That's always been a source of pride for me."

 Bob's story reflects his experiences as told in an interview.
 The photograph is not of Bob, to protect his privacy.